marrobi/Microsoft-and-Containers/DockerMachine/readme.md

     $ResourceGroup = '<resource_group_name>'
     ```

-2. To create the VM, run the following command:
+2. To create the VM, run the following command.
+The parameters used  and additional parameters are documented here: [https://docs.docker.com/machine/drivers/azure/](https://docs.docker.com/machine/drivers/azure/) .

     ```
     docker-machine create --driver azure `
     --azure-subscription-id $SubscriptionId `
     --azure-location $Region `
     --azure-resource-group  $ResourceGroup `
+    --azure-image "canonical:UbuntuServer:16.04.0-LTS:latest"  `
      $DockerMachineVMName
     ```
+Please follow any instructions output by the command that may be required to authenticate with Azure.
 Wait while the virtual machine is provisioned.
 This may take 5 minutes or more.

 # Connect to the VM

 1. Run the following command to view the details required to connect Docker Machine to the VM:

     ```
     docker-machine env$DockerMachineVMName
     ```